20 Self build tips: How to stay on track and budget

 #13 Hiring consultants can save money (overall)

 One of the most stressful parts of any self builds is controlling cash.
 No one wants to waste cash.
-However, just like a project manager, hiring an interior designer, for example, could help you save money overall.
+However, just like a hiring a manager ot in charge of your project, an interior designer, for example, could help you save money overall.